Membership – general questions

 We welcome applications from international schools.
 Details of how to pay from abroad are on the invoice we will provide you.

-16. How can I pay for School membership?
+13. How can I pay for School Membership?

-School membership costs £85 for 12 month's membership.
+School membership costs £89 for 12 months.
 If your school requires an invoice, we will send it when you submit your membership application.
 Your school can pay by BACS, cheque or credit card and we ask that you send a remittance advice to us for BACS payments.
 Your membership will start after we process your payment.
 You will receive a welcome email with login instructions for the main contact and a separate login for pupils and colleagues.